ezgigm/Project_2/README.md

+README helps navigate the repository

+README outlines the business problem and project goals

 README explains findings succinctly

-README discusses the metrics used, with some explanation of why those metrics were used to evaluate models README explains the final model and how it compares to an initial baseline README outlines some recommendations and lists out future improvements and potential weaknesses in data/models Both the original data and the version used for analysis are available in the repository
+README discusses the metrics used, with some explanation of why those metrics were used to evaluate models

+README explains the final model and how it compares to an initial baseline

+README outlines some recommendations and lists out future improvements and potential weaknesses in data/models

+Both the original data and the version used for analysis are available in the repository